 Further down, on the right, is Leal Senado, probably Macau’s most imposing colonial building, erected in 1784 for the municipal chamber.
 Its small gallery stages changing exhibits related to Macau; it’s free, making it worth a spin through just to see what’s there.

-For more information, go to Macao World Heritage or pick up the heritage walking tour leaflet at the Macau Government Tourist Office.
+For more information, go to Macao World Heritage or pick up the heritage walking tour leaflet at the this post.
 If you’re game for more walking, stay tuned for A Walk Around St. Paul’s Ruins, which picks up where this walk ends.